jangrudo/ai-apocalypse/article.md

 possible use case)”.

 Formulating this rule, however, isn’t the real challenge.
-The real challenge is enforcing it, as the force of nature pushing us against following the rule, is the allmighty natural selection, which no known life form has ever been able to overcome so far.
+The real challenge is enforcing it, as the force of nature pushing us against following the rule, is the almighty natural selection, which no known life form has ever been able to overcome so far.
 And the fuel behind this force of nature is not our desire for better understanding of the world around us, but the desire to win the competition against other humans.

 To give a few examples of possible “undesirable” traits, which might speed up the propagation of AI, while actively harming humans in general, they could be things like